 To get your class ready for this interactive unit, begin by brushing up their knowledge on the history of Electricity.
-Ask students to work in groups or independently to complete the worksheet Comprehension – A Brief History of Electricity.
+Ask students to work in groups or independently to complete the worksheet A Brief History of Electricity – Reading Passage.
 Get them thinking about how they use electricity in their homes and at school, and what they would do without it!

-‘Look around your house and consider how reliant you may be on electricity.
-You use electricity to power the lights that help you to see at night, electricity to warm the water for you to have a shower and, you guessed it, electricity to cook your dinner, which in turn has been kept cool in the refrigerator using electricity!’
+‘Look around your house and think about all of the ways you use electricity.
+You use it to power the lights that help you see at night, to warm the water for you to have a shower, and to cook your dinner in the oven or microwave.
+You also use electricity to keep your leftovers cold in the refrigerator!’

 When you’re ready, dive into the lessons of It’s Electric! the unit plan.